Retrieval-Augmented Hierarchical in-Context Reinforcement Learning and Hindsight Modular Reflections for Task Planning with LLMs: Introduction

-To further promote the performance of in-context RL, we propose Hierarchical in-Context Reinforcement Learning (HCRL), a simple yet effective framework that leverages goal-conditioned Hierarchical Reinforcement Learning~(HRL) to enhance the performance of in-context RL.
-In HCRL, a high-level policy proposes sub-goals for a low-level policy to accomplish, enabling the decomposition of complex tasks into manageable sub-tasks.
-To guide the decision-making process, we introduce four types of structured prompt tags: \texttt{[Goal]}, \texttt{[Think]}, \texttt{[Action]}, and \texttt{[Finish]}.
-These tags encourage the LLM to generate goals, reason about them, take actions, and determine when a sub-goal is completed.
+In this work, we consider LLM-based task planning, where we transform LLMs into a Reinforcement Learning~(RL) policy.
+Although several LLM-based task planning frameworks have been proposed, most of them do not close the loop, and, as a result, there is no policy improvement over multi-episodic execution.
+In this work, we propose Retrieval-Augmented Hierarchical in-context reinforcement Learning~(RAHL), a simple yet effective framework that combines Retrieval Augmented Generation~(RAG) and goal-conditioned Hierarchical Reinforcement Learning~(HRL) to enhance the performance of in-context RL.
+In RAHL, a high-level policy proposes sub-goals for a low-level policy to accomplish, enabling the decomposition of complex tasks into manageable sub-tasks.
+During this process, experiences summarized from previous sub-tasks will be retrieved from the memory as augmentation.
 Furthermore, we propose Hindsight Modular Reflection (HMR) to facilitate multi-episode learning.
 HMR decomposes the reflection process into two components: (1)~\emph{low-level reflection}, which focuses on the actions taken to achieve each sub-goal, and (2)~\emph{high-level reflection}, which considers the overall sequence of proposed sub-goals.
-By providing reflections at both the sub-goal and full-trajectory levels, HMR enables the agent to identify areas for improvement and refine its strategies accordingly.
-Figure~\ref{fig:demo} presents a visual demonstration of the proposed HCRL and HMR framework with an example from the ALFWorld environment with the task: ``cool some mug and put it in cabinet".
-The generated action, which can be regarded as a plan because it is not directly mapped to the robot control signal, is sent to a lower-level executor to perform finer-grained control, i.e., a sequence of translation and rotation so that the robot can reach countertop 1.
+By providing hierarchical reflections, HMR enables the agent to identify areas for improvement and refine its strategies accordingly.

+Fig.~\ref{fig:demo} presents a visual demonstration of the proposed RAHL framework with an example from the ALFWorld environment with the task: \emph{cool some mug and put it in cabinet}.
+The generated action, which can be regarded as a plan because it is not directly mapped to the robot control signal, is sent to a lower-level executor to perform bottom-level control, i.e., a sequence of control signals.
+Unlike traditional HRL methods, such as Hierarchical Actor Critic~(HAC)~\cite{levylearning} and option-critic~\cite{bacon2017option}, the proposed method focuses more on language-integrated learning, that is, our method transforms a general LLM to an LLM that can perform decision-making and improve itself in a multi-episode execution process.